mayureshraval/mayureshraval/README.md

 - 👋 Hi, I’m @mayureshraval
-- 👀 I’m interested in ...Android Development
+- 👀 I’m interested in ...
+Web development
 - 🌱 I’m currently working in ...
 TCS
 - 💞️ I’m looking to collaborate on ...
-Anything useful
+Startups
 - 📫 How to reach me ... mayureshraval2012@gmail.com

 <!---